corda/corda-docs-portal/content/en/apps/payments/payments-index.md

 weight: 100
 ---

-Corda Payments Technical Preview is an early release of Corda Payments, a solution that allows you to initiate and manage payments from within a Corda Network via an external Payment Service Provider (PSP).
+Corda Payments Technical Preview is an early release of Corda Payments, a solution that allows you to initiate and manage payments from within a Corda network via an external Payment Service Provider (PSP).

-This technical preview allows you create a local environment on which you can generate payment requests from a node, have the request picked up by a Payment Agent CorDapp attached to another node, and passed to the chosen external PSP—Modulr.
-The Modulr sandbox environment simulates the payment off-ledger, which is tracked and recored on your Corda network.
+This technical preview allows you to create a local environment on which you can generate payment requests from a node, have the request picked up by a Payments Agent CorDapp attached to another node, and passed to the chosen external PSP—Modulr.
+The Modulr sandbox environment simulates the payment off-ledger, which is tracked and recorded on your Corda network.

 Using these documents, you can: